 Core Values in the Israel National Defense College

 Studying and developing knowledge are central values during the INDC academic year.
-Studying is the mission for whom the INDC students were sent by their organizations, and so they are expected to take advantage of the knowledge they acquire and contribute back into their organizations.
+Studying is the mission for whom the INDC participants were sent by their organizations, and so they are expected to take advantage of the knowledge they acquire and contribute back into their organizations.

 The role of the college is to provide a framework of study and conditions to the participants.
 The role of the participant is to fully utilize and make the most of the learning process.